Connecting Klipperr

 Start automatic mode

-at the bottom to start burning the firmware - If the following prompt appears, it means the firmware has been burned successfully
+below to begin flashing the firmware - If the prompt shown below appears, the firmware flashing is complete

 - Install the burning tool